 267 Jeffords Hall

-Hughes, J. W. and W. H. Blackwell.
-(2007).
-Environmental Problem Solving: A How-To Guide.
-University of Vermont Press, University Press of New England.
+- Hughes, J. W. 2007.
+Environmental Problem Solving: a How-To Guide.
+University Press of New England.